charlotearaneta/hr-onboarding-automation/README.md

 ---

-### 🎯 What I Learned

-Building this system reinforced key lessons in HR-Tech automation:

-✔ Translating HR processes into executable workflows
-✔ Designing scalable and modular automation systems
-✔ Managing external APIs securely and responsibly
-✔ Balancing efficiency with a human-centered employee experience ✔ Applying automation to solve real operational HR challenges

----

 ## 🌍 Long-Term Vision

 This project serves as a foundation for a broader **HR operations automation platform** that supports: